Thinking about buying a dog and wondering how much do dachshunds cost? We have a complete guide to purchasing a pooch.

 Animal shelters have a physical shelter.
 Rescue centers may have a physical shelter, but a lot of times they use foster families to house the pets.

+There are 3.2 million animals that are adopted from a shelter.
 You can find dogs of all ages.

 However, it may be difficult to find a young puppy like a dachshund puppy.
 So if you are just looking for a dachshund and not necessarily a puppy, this can be a good option.